 New Jersey had 276,861 automobile accidents in 2019, and these crashes injured 59,850 people and killed 524.
 New Jersey has 6.3 million licensed drivers.
 In New Jersey, automobile insurance is more than a legal obligation.
 It also serves as a financial safety net.
-The auto insurance in New Jersey costs $847 for minimum coverage and $1,757 for full coverage, compared to $565 for minimum coverage and $1,674 for full coverage nationally.
+Auto insurance in New Jersey costs $847 for minimum coverage and $1,757 for full coverage, compared to $565 for minimum coverage and $1,674 for full coverage nationally.
 You may be seeking the lowest vehicle insurance in New Jersey.

 Cheapest auto insurance in New Jersey

 First, we gathered current premium data from Quadrant Information Services for the central New Jersey insurance carriers by market share.
 We then compared premiums, taking into account coverage options and discounts.